Read Søren Kierkegaard with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Soren Kierkegaard most influenced?

-The central claim is this: Søren Kierkegaard’s philosophy has had a profound influence across multiple schools of philosophical thought and academic domains, deeply impacting both the trajectory of 20th-century philosophy and various fields of study.
+In plain terms: Søren Kierkegaard’s philosophy has had a profound influence across multiple schools of philosophical thought and academic domains, deeply impacting both the trajectory of 20th-century philosophy and various fields of study.

-The added historical insight is that Søren Kierkegaard is best read as a method of pressure, not only as a set of theses.
+Søren Kierkegaard is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Existentialism